MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-embed-qr-code-link.md

 4. Generate the QR code.
 We recommend using the following settings:

     - **Border:** Minimum of **4**.
 This number represents the number of small black square spaces (modules) around the border of the QR code.
-A value less than **4** will result in degredation in the detection rate of the HoloLens sensors.
+A value less than **4** will result in degradation in the detection rate of the HoloLens sensors.

     - **Foreground color:** Black (Hex#000000)